-The term “Traditionalism”, derived from the selective misreading of Rene Guenon – a convinced and professing non-traditionalist – is at the same time a misnomer and terminological procrustean bed: it doesn’t adequately describe its special subject, i.e. Rene Guenon’s thought, nor does it successfully represent all those people who, for one reason or the other, claim to be holding onto some kind of “tradition”, from which the “modern world” has deviated.
+The term “Traditionalism”, derived from selective misreading of Rene Guenon – a convinced and professing non-traditionalist – is at the same time a misnomer and terminological Procrustean bed: neither it adequately describe its special subject, nor does it successfully represent all those people who, for one reason or another, claim to be holding onto some kind of “tradition”, from which the “modern world” has deviated.

-For us, this is fortunate; because, we’ll use this loosely defined term to describe the mentality which, by its essential orientation, understands Tradition and “traditional world” so loosely that it ends up being it’s very opposite in the strictest sense of the word; it is not the opposite in the sense of good vs. evil, but in the sense of good vs. not-good, i.e. it is the opposite in every conceivable sense.
+For our purpose, this is fortunate, because we’ll use this loosely defined term to describe the mentality which, by its essential orientation, understands Tradition and “traditional world” so loosely that it ends up being it’s very opposite in the strictest sense of the word – not the opposite in the sense of good vs. evil in some sense, but as a logical contrary in the sense of good vs. not-good, i.e. as opposite in every conceivable sense.

-The mentality we’re talking about can be summed up as a need for specific kind of revolutionary ideology stemming, in its most radical forms, from the specific existential experience: the realization of nothingness of the present world.
-One of the most extreme representatives of this radical political bent – because all revolution is a political revolution – is our old friend Alexander Dugin.
+The mentality we’re talking about can be summed up as the need and craving towards specific kind of revolutionary ideology, stemming, in its most radical forms, from the specific existential experience: the realization of nothingness of the present world.
+One of the most extreme representatives of this radical political bent is our old friend Alexander Dugin.

 In this passage he describes his own awakening to existential conditions that proved instantly to be unbearable: